HSNPipeline/Overview/Converting.md

     - this should  be done by updating `parser.py` and `task.py` in `conv`
 - processing procedures to be applied during the conversion process need to be defined
     - update `process.py` with any pre-processing, potentially adding code to `measures.py`
-- the conversion has to be specified, detailing data should be organized in the NWB file
+- the conversion has to be specified, detailing how data should be organized into the NWB file
     - this can be interactively explored in `notebooks/01-ConvertToNWB.ipynb`
     - this then needs implementing in `scripts/convert_data.py`
 - the scripts and settings need updating for any custom settings / procedures